-Naturally, women have smaller than men hands so a 6’5 ft cook will aim for a knife handle with wider grip and larger blade length than a 5’4 ft woman would do.
+Naturally, women have smaller hands than men.
+So a 6’5 ft cook will aim for a knife handle with wider grip and larger blade length than a 5’4 ft woman.

-I’m 5’7 ft (Camilla here, hi :)) so I will share with you what works for me.
-As a guidance, I’ve created you a real-life photos of me holding different types of knives.
-You will be able to see how each type of knife fits in.
+I’m 5’7 ft (Kamilla here, hi) so I will share with you what works for me.
+For guidance, I’ve taken some photos of me holding different types of knives.
+This way, you will be able to see how each type of knife fits in.

 Small is beautiful

-Yet, in building a core knife arsenal, the value of a petty knife is often overlooked.
-They’re kind of the awkward teenager of blades, not as small as those baby paring knives (65-90mm) and not as large as a grown-up chef’s knife.
-These knives really excel when working with small vegetables and softer texture ingredients such as chicken fillets, but they’re too fragile for deboning chicken legs.
 You want a relatively straight blade with a thin tip, but that has the ability to rock back and forth a bit for dicing and mincing veggies like shallots and garlic.
-Petty is usually between 150mm and 170mm long.
-I prefer 150mm blade with a 120mm handle as I can easily manoeuvre with such knife.
+Petty knives are usually between 150mm and 170mm long.
+I prefer a 150mm blade with a 120mm handle as I can easily manoeuvre with such a knife.

 Building a core knife arsenal

-There is no such thing as the best Japanese kitchen knife for a woman.
-It’s all about the size of your hands and tasks you want to perform with such knife.
-As women have smaller than man hands, small, deft, and agile knives such as petty/utility ones will quickly become the first tool you grab onto for daily cutting tasks.
-Lightweight and nimble, they can be comfortably be used for extended periods of hand-held work without fatigue.
-And they’re great to quickly chop, mince, or chop fruit, herbs, veggies and other foods when you don’t want to pull out your chef’s knife.
-Once you’re in love with Japanese knives (I promise you, you’ll fall in quickly, like myself) you will want to compliment your core knife arsenal with gyuto (chef’s knife) and nakiri (veggie knife).
+There is no such thing as the best Japanese kitchen knife for women.
+It’s all about the size of your hands and tasks you want to perform with such a knife.
+Since women have smaller hands, small, deft, and agile knives such as petty/utility ones will quickly become the first tool you grab onto for daily cutting tasks.